wly00001/3-prime-REAP/README.md

 # 3'REAP (3’ Reads Enrichment using Annotated PolyA sites) pipeline, using reverse reads data of any type of 3' RNA-Seq methods as input.

-#### by Luyang Wang, lwang@wistar.org / wly00001@gmail.com, Bin Tian Lab @ The Wistar Institute
+#### By Luyang Wang, lwang@wistar.org / wly00001@gmail.com, Bin Tian Lab @ The Wistar Institute

   Before running the code below, please create a data name list, DataNameList.txt, which contains only one column of each raw sequencing data name.
 For example, if the raw sequencing data name is 12345-02-01-01_S168_L008_R1_001.fastq, the name should be put into the txt file should be "12345-02-01-01_S168_L008_R1_001".
-Please have "TrimGalore", "cutadapt", "STAR", "bedtools", "genomeCoverageBed", UCSC "norm_bedgraph.pl", UCSC "bedGraphToBigWig", UCSC "chrom.sizes" file, and "R" ready.
+  Please also have "TrimGalore", "cutadapt", "STAR", "bedtools", "genomeCoverageBed", UCSC "norm_bedgraph.pl", UCSC "bedGraphToBigWig", UCSC "chrom.sizes" file, and "R" ready.

-## set your WORK DIR
+### Set your WORK DIR
 ```
 WORK_DIR=/full/path/of/your/project
 cd $WORK_DIR
 ```

-## generate PAS STAR index
+### generate PAS STAR index
-### convert PAS_table into PAS_table.bed
+Convert PAS_table into PAS_table.bed
-### PAS_table_full_path is the full path of a tab-separated PAS table, in which rows are PASs and columns must contain "Chromosome","Strand","Position" for each PAS.
+PAS_table_full_path is the full path of a tab-separated PAS table, in which rows are PASs and columns must contain "Chromosome","Strand","Position" for each PAS.
 ```
 Rscript PAStbl2bed.R -i full_path_of_PAS_table -o full_path_of_PAS_table.bed
 ```
-### convert PAS_table.bed into PAS_table.fasta
+Convert PAS_table.bed into PAS_table.fasta
 ```
 bedtools getfasta -fi Your_genome.fasta -bed full_path_of_PAS_table.bed -name > full_path_of_PAS_table.fasta
 ```
-### generate PAS STAR index
+Generate PAS STAR index
 ```
 STAR --runThreadN 2 --runMode genomeGenerate --genomeDir full_path_of_PAS_table_STAR_index/ --genomeFastaFiles full_path_of_PAS_table.fasta
 ```

-## use TrimGalore to trim adapters
+### Use TrimGalore to trim adapters
 ```
 mkdir TrimGalore
 while IFS=$' \t\r\n' read -r sample; do